victorgrrtj/dmwork/README.md

 <!-- trocar o texto abaixo pelo resumo do trabalho, em inglês -->

 The work's purpose is build a classification model.
 This model uses concepts, tools and libraries learned in Data Mining's classes, like pandas, numpy, matpotlib, seaborn, SVM, Logistic Regression, Decision Tree, Random Forest e KNN.
 For model's elaboration, were previously elaborated steps of exploratory analsys and pre process of data, as demonstrated in class.
-Finally, we saved the model for futures inferences.

 ### 1. Introdução